-How to hold a rabbit
+How should you hold a rabbit?

-However, it’s crucial to get rabbit handling right, as without correct handling, it’s possible your rabbits will perceive you as a threat.
+It's crucial to get rabbit handling right, as without correct handling, it’s possible your rabbits will perceive you as a threat.
 Watch vet Molly demonstrate how to hold a rabbit so that your rabbits can learn to see you as a friend and companion.

 Top tips for handling rabbits